embermap/ember-data-storefront/tests/dummy/app/pods/docs/guides/working-with-relationships/template.md

 ## Explicitly loading related data

 Storefront provides an expressive way to load related data from your models.
-To get started, you'll first need to add the `LoadableModel` mixin your models.
+To get started, you'll first need to add the `LoadableModel` mixin to your models.

 ```js
 // models/post.js